Drought Phase Updated 8/31/2021: Warning Phase

 - Wait 25-30 minutes - do NOT flush or use the toilet while waiting.

-- After 30 minutes, if color has seeped from the tank into the bowl, water is entering the bowl from the overflow tube.
+- After 30 minutes, if color has seeped from the tank into the bowl, then there is a toilet leak present.

 - If the float is not adjusted properly, water can continue to fill into the tank, and drain down the overflow tube.
 Pull up on the float.
 If the water stops running, you might need to adjust the float.